zkturman/LumberTim/Design/README.md

 ### Purpose ###

+Players can purchase goods to change the lumberjack's aesthetics or improve chopping capabilities (including additional lumberjacks to chop autonomously).

 ### Setting and Story ###

+The currency should have an older feel, something prior to the use of chainsaws.

 ### Concept artwork ###

 ### Primary Action ###

+Tapping a good to purchase it.

 ### Exit Action ###

+Press the back button.
+To exit the game, players must back up to the Home Scene and press the close button, or use the phone's OS application close funtionality.

 ### Flow Diagram ###